 I already have a state teaching certification.
 Do I need to do more?

 All full- and part-time faculty at IRSC must complete the IRSC teaching certification process in order to teach at IRSC.
 The state teaching certification utilized in the K–12 arena is not applicable at the college level.
+However, if you are selected for employment at one of our charter schools (Clark/Indiantown) you will be required to have an FLDOE teaching certification.

 I turned in my application for a posted adjunct position, but when I contacted the department, I was told there was not an opening available.